jamesbarret715/Nextino/README.md

 1. [Download this library.](https://github.com/jamesbarret715/Nextino/archive/refs/heads/master.zip)
 1. In the Arduino IDE, navigate to Sketch > Include Library > Add .zip Library...
-1. Select the downloaded library and you're ready to start using Nextino
+1. Select the downloaded library and you're ready to start using Nextino.

 # Usage